 Renoir’s Bal du Moulin de la Galette, 1876

 So, how do we write dialogue, edit it, present it, use it best?
 Let’s start at the beginning, with how we lay it out.

 Choose a couple of characters; they can be your own, from somebody else’s novel or just make them up for today, it doesn’t matter.
-Call them by the initials of their first names (such as A and B) and scribble lightly, fast an exchange they might have on a Sunday morning.
+Call them by the initials of their first names (such as A and B) and scribble – lightly, fast – the sort of exchange they might have on a Sunday morning.

 Don’t sweat too much about what they’re saying, though if you’re on a roll and produce something useful for your draft, that’s great.
 What we’re concerned with today is how we lay those words out.

 Each publisher has its own house style and will expect you to have had a close look at theirs before you submit your draft to them.
 This will, I’m afraid, take time and care.
 Consistency and an eye for detail are everything.